 Opening a bank account is usually a priority for expats relocating to Kenya.
-Although the process is fairly straightforward, expats will require a copy of the contract of employment and proof of a local address beforehand.
+Although the process is fairly straightforward, expats will need a copy of the contract of employment and proof of a local address beforehand.

 The official currency in Kenya is the Kenyan Shilling (KES).

 Notes: KES 10, KES 20 , KES 50, KES 100, KES 200,KES 500,KES 1000

 Coins: KES 1, KES 5, KES 20, KES 40

 Currency can be exchanged at most large banks or bureaux de change in Kenya.